BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/non-blocking-ui.md

 Loading to much data on server side can **slow down the initial page load significantly**.
 That is why we use onSSR() only when we really need to.

-### How is it currently used.
+### Usage example:

-Currently only one function is required to be called on server side by using `onSSR()` function.
-This function is `load()` from `useUser()`, it loads user data before loading a page.
+Sometimes `onSSR()` function has to be used to get better overall performence.
+In example below function `load()` from `useUser()` is used inside `onSSR()`, it loads user data before loading a page.
 Every other function is called on client side, but some rely on data from loaded user.
-That allows us to optimize the page load, and load only data that is needed for the page to be rendered.
+That makes it possible to optimize the page load, and load only data that is needed for the page to be rendered.

 ```js
 ...